 “Turn around,” Deputy said.

+Deputy pulled the loop over her head and tightened the knot, fastening it.
+Her throat shrank, and butterflies circled her belly.
 Through heavy gasps, she said, “You know this town wouldn’t have grown without me.”

-“Your hands poured the accelerant, dropped the match, and barred the burning people inside.
+“Our investigation concluded that you planted homemade explosives and barred those poor souls inside.
+You are sentenced to death by hanging on the grounds where your explosions claimed innocent lives.
 All that stand witness, aside from the townspeople of Holloway, are your two sisters, Mary Karen Welch and Belle Leanora Roth.
-Your husband, God rest his soul, must flip and twist in his grave because of you.
-He died in the muds of enemy territory for you.
-For all of us.
-How you can defy him in such heinous acts is something you can explain to Satan.”
-He turned to the mob.
+Your husband, Ulysses Gallagher, God rest his soul, must flip and twist in his grave.
+He died in the muds of our enemy’s territory for all of us.
+How you can defy him with your heinous behavior is beyond me.”
+He moved his eyes from his note and onto the mob.
 “Trudy Gallagher has lain with politicians and bootleggers alike to push her own sinister agenda.
-She poisoned the streets of Holloway with unholy outsiders, hooch, prostitutes, thieves, and brawlers!
-She is an illness to this world and needs to be extinguished once and for all.”
+She poisoned the streets of Holloway with hooch, prostitutes, thieves, and brawlers.
+She is an illness to this town and needs to be extinguished before she harms anyone else.”

-He turned back to Trudy.
-“You are a disgrace and hanging by the neck isn’t enough of a punishment, in my opinion.
-I wanted the firing squad to take you down.
-However, after days of deliberation, this is the conclusion to your life of manipulation, greed, and murder.
-What say you?”
+He turned to Trudy.
+“You are a disgrace, and, in my opinion, hanging isn’t enough of a punishment.
+I wanted the firing squad to take you down.”
+He flexed his neck and huffed.
+“However, after days of deliberation by the people of Holloway, this is the conclusion to your life of manipulation, greed, and murder.

 “Did you hear me?”
 Deputy asked.

-She smirked.
-“I never begged anyone for anything before and I won’t start now.
-Those people deserved what they got and if offered the chance, I’d do it again and again.
+She sighed and shook her head.
+“No.” She looked him in the eye.
+“But I’ve never begged for anything before, and I won’t start now.
+Those people deserved what they got, and if I had another chance, I’d do it again.
 No one stands in my way.
-Not you, not these people, and not those people.”
+Not you, not these people, and not the bastards who blew up.”
 She scoffed.
-“If I had a flame, I’d put you all up in a blaze.
-Trudy always wins and when you all go to sleep tonight, I want those words to sit deep in your conscience.
-I never beg.”
-She peered around.
+“In fact, if I had the chance, I’d do the same to all you ungrateful imbeciles.”
+She glared at the faces of her persecutors.
+Faces that used to trust her before.
+Faces that she strived to keep happy.
+Faces that could burn in hell alongside the others.
+“I always win, and when you all go to sleep tonight, I want my words to sit deep in your conscience.
+I don’t beg.”
+She narrowed her eyes.
 “I take,” she growled.

 “Burn in hell,” he said.

-Deputy kicked the crate, sweeping it from underneath her.
+Cheers filled the square as Deputy kicked the crate, sweeping it from underneath her.

-PREORDER Sale!
-Preorder today for 0.99 from your Kindle store for a limited time!
+Get the ebook for 0.99 from your Kindle store for a limited time!